okami101/terraform-hcloud-swarm/README.md

 All nodes including LB will be linked with a proper private network as well as **solid firewall protection**.
 For admin management, only the 1st main manager (bastion) node will have open port only for SSH (configurable), with **IP whitelist** support.
 Other internal nodes will be accessed by SSH Jump.

+### Load Balancer

-Hetzner Load Balancer (optional) can be used for any external public access to your cluster.
-You have 2 options for LB :
+Hetzner Load Balancer can be used for any external public access to your cluster.
+Note as this functionality is not directly included in this provider in order to allow maximum flexibility.
+Check `lb.tf.example` for complete example.

+You may have 2 options for LB :

 * Put it front of **managers**, so you need at least 3 managers for HA support (odd number mandatory for quorum)
 * Put it front of **workers**, so you need at least 2 workers for HA support.
 In this case, 1 single manager is required which is the far HA cheaper option.